millunn/imdb-simulation-FastAPI-project/README.md

 ## Features

-- Search titles
+- Get titles
-- Search actors and actresses by name, awards
+- Get actors and actresses by name, awards
-- Search tv shows and movies by genre
+- Get tv shows and movies by genre
 - Get top 5 movies by ratings and reviews
 - Get episode information
 - Get all reviews